Fujifilm X100F vs Leica M9

-The Fujifilm X100F and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and September 2009.
-The X100F is a fixed lens compact, while the M9 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (X100F) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 18.1 MP.
+The Fujifilm X100F and the Leica M9 are two enthusiast cameras that were announced, respectively, in January 2017 and September 2009.
+The X100F is a fixed lens compact, while the M9 is a rangefinder-focusing mirrorless.
+The cameras are based on an APS-C (X100F) and a full frame (M9) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 18.1 MP.

 An illustration of the physical size and weight of the Fujifilm X100F and the Leica M9 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably larger (17 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the M9 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the M9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M9 and their specifications in the Leica M Lens Catalog.

 The power pack in the X100F can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.